-Topic Description of change or clarification Where to find out more 20 Structural equation models (SEMs) SEMs are a statistical modeling technique that analyzes the structural relationships between variables, often including both observed and unobserved or latent constructs.
+Торіс Description of change or clarification Where to find out more 20 Structural equation models (SEMs) SEMs are a statistical modeling technique that analyzes the structural relationships between variables, often including both observed and unobserved or latent constructs.
 SEMs are eligible for review only if they are accompanied by a path diagram (including one authors may submit in response to a query from HomVEE) and that are identified (that is, the degrees of freedom are greater than the parameters to be estimated).
 When reviewing an SEM diagram to identify which outcomes to review, HomVEE reviewers ask: In the SEM diagram, is there a direct pathway from the intervention to the outcome? and: Are there no pathways leading to that outcome from another outcome?
 If both answers are yes, that outcome is eligible for review.
 Research with this design is becoming increasingly common in the home visiting evaluation field.
-Earlier, HomVEE had not specified any standards for reviewing repeated measures analyses in groupdesign studies (such as RCTs and NEDs), nor have other federally sponsored systematic evidence reviews thoroughly addressed this.
+Earlier, HomVEE had not specified any standards for reviewing repeated measures analyses in group- design studies (such as RCTs and NEDs), nor have other federally sponsored systematic evidence reviews thoroughly addressed this.
 Chapter III, Section C.3 21 Adopt new WWC Version 4.1 standards for regression discontinuity designs (RDDs) HomVEE has aligned its standards to WWC's latest (Version 4.1) RDD standards and procedures.
 Appendix C 22 Review of single-case design (SCD) research HomVEE instructs reviewers to calculate and use a design-comparable effect size (D-CES) to characterize the findings.
 Reviewers still use visual analysis to assess whether an SCD study is well designed.
 This change is to align with WWC's Version 4.1 procedures.
-(Note: A forthcoming update to the Handbook will provide additional information about how HomVEE will incorporate the D-CES into decisions about whether a model is evidence based according to HHS criteria).
+The Version 2.1 update of the Handbook provides additional information about how HomVEE will incorporate the statistical significance of a D-CES into decisions about whether a model is evidence based according to HHS criteria.
 Appendix D